Hyperfoil/Horreum/README.md

 ### Docker

-We have prepared a `docker-compose` script to setup Keycloak, PosgreSQL and Grafana using
+We have prepared a `docker-compose` script to setup Keycloak, PostgreSQL and Grafana using

 ```bash
 docker-compose -p horreum -f infra/docker-compose.yml up -d